bmlt-enabled/yap/README.md

 This is configured through service body configuration, through your call strategy setting.
 If you specify a Primary Contact Number, it will SMS a link to that person when a voicemail is left.

+You can also comma separate the values if you want it to go to more than one person.

 Voicemail links are also available in the Twilio Console under "Recordings".

 You can also optionally use email.
 You will have to enable this by adding an email address under the Primary Contact Email.
+You can optionally supply a list of comma separated emails for multiple recipients.

 You will also need to ensure that the following settings are in your `config.php`.